akshaybabloo/php-mysql-notes/README.md

 **Configuring PHP**

-There are three thing to configure in PHP:
+There are three things to configure in PHP:

 * Error reporting
 * Timezone
 * Output buffering

 All these configurations are in either `php.ini` or `php.d`, You can find the path of these files in `PHPInfo.php`.
-For me it shows as
+For me, it shows as

 ![Path for PHP.ini and PHP.d](https://raw.githubusercontent.com/akshaybabloo/php-mysql-notes/master/Screenshots/path_php.jpg)